wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 {more gasps of outrage}

 D3: Silence in court!
 I have heard the evidence and it is most damning.
 You are a lazy, bad-mannered, insolent young lady.
 And following this disgraceful crime you appear to show no remorse.
-I find you guilty in the eyes of this court...
+I find you guilty in the eyes of this court and sentence you, to life imprisonment...
 Take her away.

-{Damebots march her offstage while she screams abuse back, Igor follows}
+{Damebots march her offstage, Igor buggers off while she screams abuse back, Igor follows}

 D3: Ooooooh, that felt good didn't it?
 I felt like a proper judge and everything.